 Except for One Thing

 Chronology is not the primary ordering principle of this text.
 That is true.
 But the argument for its absence still faces one obstacle.
 Each day does, after all, end with the clause, “And there was evening, and there was morning, day one,” “…the second day,” etc. The symmetry of the six days of creation suggests that chronology may not have been a concern of the author but it does not eliminate the possibility of chronology.
 In fact the use of “days” and the ordering of the days still suggests, at first glance, that the author did perhaps assume a certain order to creation.
 Once again, we’ll need to take a closer look at just what the author is trying to do with the seven day structure.
-But we’ll save that for the next post.
+But we’ll save that for a later post as well (When A Day Might Not be a Day).

 The Evangelical’s Creation Conundrum: Navigating the Scylla and the Charybdis of Science and Scripture